bradcornford/Backup/README.md

 ### Set Enabled

-The `setEnabled` method allows backup to be switched on or off, specifying a boolean for state.
+The `setEnabled` method allows backup to be switched on or off, specifying a bool for state.

 	Backup::setEnabled(true);
 	Backup::setEnabled(false);

 ### Get Enabled

-The `getEnabled` method returns the current backup enabled status, returning a boolean for its state.
+The `getEnabled` method returns the current backup enabled status, returning a bool for its state.

 	Backup::getEnabled();